-The College continues its highly successful Foreign Language Fellows program, (piloted during the 2008-2009 academic year), through which advanced-level language students and international students design and run co-curricular and extracurricular events in several foreign languages.
+The College continues its highly successful Foreign Language Fellows program, (begun during the 2008-2009 academic year), through which advanced-level language students and international students design and run co-curricular and extracurricular events in several foreign languages.
 The languages include Chinese, Japanese, Arabic, Russian, Spanish, Italian, French and German.

 In addition to many events involving international food and film, here are some of the recent events and activities led by the fellows:

 - Trip to Little Italy in Boston (Italian Fellows)

 - Hands-on calligraphy and henna workshop (Arabic Fellows)